jneurock/viking-base/README.md

 ### Changes from Version 6.0.0

 The `handlebars` build target has been deprecated.
 The new template target is named `htmlbars`.
 If you have local `viking-base.js` overrides concerning the old `handlebars` build target you should consider updating them.
 I decided to allow this to break to force developers to evaluate their local changes and make sure they are necessary with HTMLBars.

+The build now checks dependencies for mismatches.
+If it finds one it will prompt you to update them.
+It does this for both npm and Bower dependencies.
+If you'd like your build to automatically update dependencies then you can run the `udpate` task or set the option `checkDependsConfig.npm.install` or `checkDependsConfig.bower.install` to `true`.

 ### Changes from Version 5